We've got to do something, don't we?

 Football club owners are not uniquely ill-informed – we are all prone to make the same mistakes they do.
 And these mistakes can be costly.
 A classic paper by Terrance Odean and Brad Barber, two US economists, found that the most active share market investors on average earned lower returns than less active ones.
 The same researchers found in a different paper that overconfidence – the belief one can spot the next winning stock – can also lose us money.
 I fear that this is a particular danger right now, and not just for equity traders.

 How to respond to poor performance off the field

 Investors in the UK, US and euro area are all facing the same problem – returns on cash tend to be negative in real terms.
 This is because short-term interest rates are below the inflation rate.
-It's tempting to respond to this poor performance in the same way that football club owners respond to a poorly performing manager – by getting rid.
+It's tempting to respond to this poor performance in the same way that football club owners respond to a poorly performing manager – by getting rid off him.
 Think twice about this temptation.
 For one thing, cash is still a relatively safe asset.
 The most you can lose on it over the next 12 months is the difference between the one or two per cent return and the inflation rate.
 Given that inflation doesn't vary much when compared with movements in share markets, your maximum loss is only a few per cent.
 Shares and commodities are so volatile that it is quite possible to suffer much larger losses.